fbdtemme/bencode/_sources/usage/events.rst.txt

 Event consumers
 ---------------

-The event consumer concepts is modeled after the SAX-interface for XML.
+The :cpp:concept `event_consumer` concepts is modeled after the SAX-interface for XML.
-The most simple consumer which ignores all events would look as following:
+The most simple consumer which ignores all events would look as follows:

 .. code-block:: cpp